Miiraak/Scripts/CONTRIBUTING.md

 ## Transparency & Security

 - **Transparency:**
-  Scripts must not attempt to harm the direct user in an obfuscated or misleading fashion or in any ways.
+  Scripts must not attempt to harm the repository user in an obfuscated or misleading fashion nor in any ways.
   If a script is inherently dangerous (e.g., deletes system files), its purpose must be clear and documented.
   Misuse of such scripts is a user error, not a repository vulnerability.
 - **Intent:**
-  Scripts must **never** be designed to target or harm any specific person (physical or legal entity), nor to harm the user in an undisclosed or hidden way.
+  Scripts must **never** be designed to target or harm any specific person (physical or legal entity), nor to harm the repository user in an undisclosed or hidden way.
 - **Privacy:**
   Do not disclose private, sensitive, or confidential information in public issues or pull requests.
 If you discover such a problem, contact the repository owner privately.

 ## Recognition & Credits

-- All contributors are listed in [`CREDITS.md`](https://github.com/Miiraak/Scripts/tree/master/CREDITS.md).
+- All contributors are listed in [`CREDITS.md`](./CREDITS.md).

 ## Inclusivity